sualeh/What-a-Character/src/main/slides/part2/what-a-character-encoding-java.md

 You may not always get errors - just garbled data.

-## String Data in Databases

-- `VARCHAR` and `CHAR` specify lengths in bytes, by default
-- `NVARCHAR` and `NCHAR` specify lengths in characters, but average to a certain multiplier for bytes

 ## Where Do You Truncate?

 How and where do you truncate string “Aß東𐐀”?